 (e) Nursing services.
 Professional nursing services relevant to the recipient's medical needs are covered school-based services.
 These services include evaluation and management services, including screens and referrals for treatment of health needs; treatment; medication management; and explanations given of treatments, therapies and physical or mental conditions to family members or school district or CESA staff.
 The services shall be performed by a registered nurse licensed under s.
 441.06, Stats., or a licensed practical nurse licensed under s.
 441.10, Stats., or be delegated under nursing protocols pursuant to ch.
 N 6.
 The services shall be prescribed or referred by a physician or an advanced practice nurse as defined under s.
 N 8.02 (1) with prescribing authority granted under s.
-141.16 (2), Stats., and shall be identified in the recipient's IEP.
+IEP.